MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

    ![Review page with Edit buttons](media/review-page.png "Review page with Edit buttons")

-9. If you selected **Generate password** in step 4, make note of the password.
+9. If you selected **Auto-generate password** in step 4, make note of the password.
 The user will need this password to sign in.

    ![Review user settings](media/review-user-settings.png "Review user settings")